iamtomhewitt/home-dashboard/DEVELOPMENT.md

 2. When installing, make sure you select the Android Build Module from the list of modules.

 ## 🔑 API Keys & Apps
-You'll need a set of API keys for each fo the widgets, which can be found [here](GETTING&#32;STARTED.md).
+You'll need a set of API keys for each of the widgets, which can be found [here](GETTING&#32;STARTED.md).

 ## 👷🏻‍♂️ Build Your Dashboard